numirias/paxmod/README.md

 ### I can't install the add-on.

 If Firefox complains that the add-on isn't verified, you probably didn't turn extension signature checks off.
 Also note that turning the checks off has no effect in the standard releases, which is why you need to use Firefox Developer or Nightly.
-If Firefox complains that the add-on isn't *compatible*, you probably forgot to turn legacy extensions or didn't install the [Stylesheet API](https://github.com/numirias/stylesheet-api-experiment).
+If Firefox complains that the add-on isn't *compatible*, you probably forgot to turn on legacy extensions or didn't install the [Stylesheet API](https://github.com/numirias/stylesheet-api-experiment).

 ### The design looks off.